 The jewel in Serbia’s crown is Lazio’s Sergej Milinkovic-Savic, who is one of the hottest properties in World soccer currently.
 The 23-year-old midfielder possesses a rare combination of elite athleticism and superb technical skill that makes him a unique opponent for opposition defences.
 A relative late-comer to the Serb team, it is up to manager Mladen Krstajić to get the most from a player who could light up the tournament.

-Serbia typically play a 4-2-3-1 formation to get the most from their creative players behind a lone forward.
-Zivkovic is joined by Dusan Tadic and Adem Ljajic in those positions.
-All of those players possess superb technique and have the ability to unlock defences.
+Serbia typically play a 4-2-3-1 formation to take advantage of their creative players behind a lone forward.
+Milinkovic-Savic is joined by a combination of Dusan Tadic, Adem Ljajic, Filip Kostic and

 The Serbs lack of tournament experience may be a factor that counts against them.
 Fortunately for Serbia an opening fixture against the group’s weakest side, Costa Rica, provides them with the perfect opportunity to ease themselves into the tournament.
 A win in that fixture ensures that positive result against Switzerland puts them in a commanding position ahead of a tough final game against Brazil.

 Given all they have going for them and the beneficial way fixtures have been structured, backing Serbia to advance from the group could offer value to bettors who believe their quality can overcome a lack of experience at this level.